 Accommodations in hotels, guide service and all transportation included.
 A written report and additional sessions are required for credit.
 Enrollment fee required 30 days prior to departure of tour.
-Also credits for SS 155, HU 105.
+Also credit for HU 105.

 SP 201, 202 Intermediate Spanish/4-4 Units